 Financial Avenue is offered at no charge to students.

 How do I sign up?

 Debt is a four letter word.
-But Salt can help.
-If your student loan payments have gotten you down, take control with Salt by learning about plans that lower your payments, ways to pause payments temporarily, or how to have your loans forgiven all together.
-Check out the checklist below to see how Salt can help you navigate through your repayment journey.
+But Financial Avenue can help.
+If your student loan payments have gotten you down, take control with Financial Avenue by learning about plans that lower your payments, ways to pause payments temporarily, or how to have your loans forgiven all together.
+Check out the checklist below to see how Financial Avenue can help you navigate through your repayment journey.

 Inceptia has published the fourth annual Great Advice for Parents, an e-guide published through their partnership with personal finance sites, NerdWallet and EducationQuest Foundation.
 This collection of articles and tips is a resource for parents, students, educators and advocates on the college admissions process as well as a resource to help make informed financial choices.